wp-plugins/events-made-easy/readme.txt

 * Change: renamed function eme_event_category_url to eme_category_url
 * Improvement: Dutch language updates, thanks to Herman Boswijk
 * Improvement: when using custom fields in a form, FIELD{03} and FIELD{3} (thus leading zero's) are now supported.
 This was already working ok for storing the values, but not for checking the required field values
-* Improvement: when deleting a booking, delete all payment references to it too
+* Improvement: when clicking on a calendar day in the small calendar and there's only one event where the external url is set, we now redirect to that url
 * Improvement: German language updates, thanks to Joerg Knoerchen

 = 1.5.19 =